tsinghua-TEEP/CFD2021-G4-Projects/README.md

 related to the CFD course, 2021 spring, at SAS, THU.
 Efforts are contributed by a joined 4-member group.
-For practice and performance, we attempt to use the [Julia](https://julialang.org) programming langrage in these projects.
+For practice and performance, we attempt to use the [Julia](https://julialang.org) programming language in these projects.

 ## Configuration